ArturColen/ArrayGenerator/README.md

 * Wait a while until cloning is complete

 ### 3. Run the project
-* Click on the folder that appears in `Solution Explorer` (right side of the screen) and then click on `ArrayGenerator.sln`
+* Click on `ArrayGenerator.sln` in the 'Solution Explorer' area (right side of the screen)
-* Now, click on the arrow next to the `ArrayGenerator` and finally double-click on the `FrmArrayGenerator`
+* Now, click on the arrow next to the `ArrayGenerator` and finally double-click on the `FrmArrayGenerator.cs`
 * When a screen similar to the one shown at the beginning of README.md appears, click `F5` on your keyboard or the `▶️ Start` button (top of the screen) to test the program